-Our country, being secular in nature, is a melting pot of different communities, Diverse communities have diverse laws, and Family Law I is the study of personal laws of Hindus, Muslims, Parsis and Christians, in the raditional areas of marriage, divorce, adoption and maintenance.
+Our country, being secular in nature, is a melting pot different communities, Diverse communities have erse laws, and Family Law I is the study of personal laws Hindus, Muslims, Parsis and Christians, in the ditional areas of marriage, divorce, adoption and intenance.

-Labour Laws
+bour Laws

-Labour Law should be of interest to all who believe in the rights of workers, Providing an in-depth knowledge of the subject, this course teaches industrial relations, social security legislation and Law of Wages and Wage Fixation through the Industrial Disputes Act, 1947, the Factories Act, 1948, the Workmen's Compensation Act, 1925, the Minimum Wages Act, 1948 and various other Acts.
-To enable an all round understanding, students are made aware of all the leading case laws on the subject.
+Labour Law should be of interest to all who believe in rights of workers, Providing an in-depth knowledge of subject, this course teaches industrial relations, social urity legislation and Law of Wages and Wage Fixation ough the Industrial Disputes Act, 1947, the Factories t, 1948, the Workmen's Compensation Act, 1925, the nimum Wages Act, 1948 and various other Acts.
+To able an all round understanding, students are made are of all the leading case laws on the subject.